Peter June Simon: Magnolia Hotshots (2004–2020)

 The 2007–08 season proved to be the coming-out party for Simon.
 While he was still in the giant shadow of his more famous teammates, he created his niche by being the "super sub" for his team.
 As Purefoods set a franchise-record of 7–0 to start a season, he was the biggest hero in two of those wins.
 He scored 15 of his game-high 27 points in the first quarter to lead Purefoods to its fifth straight win as they massacred Ginebra, 103–76, on November 4, 2007.

 Then ten days later, he once more top-scored for Purefoods by making 22 points in their 100–81 rout of Air21, tying the franchise's best to start in the All-Filipino Cup.

-In the Finals, Simon had four scintillating games.
+In the finals, Simon had four scintillating games.
 Purefoods lost, however, to Sta.
 Lucia in seven games.
 But nevertheless, PJ Simon averaged 13.3 points to firmly establish himself as Purefoods' primary offensive option off the bench.

 Owing to his impressive performance in the 2007–08 PBA Philippine Cup, he was selected in a reserve role to take part in the 2008 All-Star Game held in Bacolod City.
 Simon did not disappoint the fans, as although he only played for 20 minutes, he scored 29 points on 11-of-14 field goals and 4-of-4 on the free-throw line to tow the South team in a thrilling victory in overtime over the North squad, 163–158.
 With that, he was cited as the Most Valuable Player, his first major PBA award.

-In the 2009–10 Philippine Cup Finals, Purefoods swept Alaska, 4–0, to be crowned 2009–2010 PBA Philippine Cup champions.
+In the 2009–10 Philippine Cup finals, Purefoods swept Alaska, 4–0, to be crowned 2009–2010 PBA Philippine Cup champions.

 The Llamados entered the 2010–11 PBA Philippine Cup as defending champions.
 In the first round of the tournament, Simon averaged 17.4 points per game, while the team ended the Classification Phase with a 7–7 record.
 On November 10, 2010, Simon scored a career-high 42 points against the Air21 Express.
-Him and two-time MVP James Yap led the team to the quarter-finals, in which the Llamados scored back-to-back wins against the Meralco Bolts.
+Him and two-time MVP James Yap led the team to the quarterfinals, in which the Llamados scored back-to-back wins against the Meralco Bolts.
 For the series, Simon averaged 29.0 points and his contributions helped the Llamados to overcome Meralco in two games.
-However, they couldn't keep up the momentum in the semi-finals after losing to the Talk 'N Text Tropang Texters in six games.
+However, they couldn't keep up the momentum in the semifinals after losing to the Talk 'N Text Tropang Texters in six games.